Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 In many cases, it may be a better idea to use fakes instead.
 These are test doubles that represent complete but simplified implementations of their real-life counterparts, rather than just a set of prearranged responses.

-Because fakes are naturally separate from the scenarios in which they are used, it's easier to design tests that are not coupled to internal specifics of the system.
+Because fakes are naturally separated from the scenarios in which they are used, it's easier to design tests that are not coupled to internal specifics of the system.
 Besides that, their self-contained nature makes them reusable as well, which lends itself to better long-term maintainability.